1st Sign of a Magnesium Deficiency

 Increased Fatigue During Exercise

-Magnesium plays a crucial role in energy production and muscle function within our bodies.
+Magnesium is crucial in energy production and muscle function within our bodies, so a lack of it will lead to exhaustion.

 Other Symptoms Indicating Magnesium Deficiency